kevindo0720/cse15l-lab-reports/lab3.md

 # 1) Less -E
 `less -E` is a command line that exits the less screen when reaching the end of the screen

-In example 1, I cd into the Fletcher's directory in the non-ficton folder and use "Less -E on chapter 1
+In example 1, I cd into the Fletcher's directory in the non-ficton folder and use `Less -E` on chapter 1

 **Example 1:**
 ```